The Pixies Three: Initial run and success (1957–1965)

+Later years and reunions (since 1991)

-In 1991, The Pixies Three performed for the first time in twenty five years at their high school reunion.
+In 1991, The Pixies Three performed for the first time in 25 years at their high school reunion.
 This led to a "second run" for the group which lasted until 2010, releasing six CD's and performing several times a year in and around their hometown as well as Ohio, New England, and along the Atlantic coast.
-Three years later in June 2013, the original trio of Debby Swisher Horn, Kaye McCool Krebs and Midge Bollinger Neel reunited in their hometown for its 250th Anniversary celebration as well as the 150th Anniversary of the Battle of Hanover and the 50th anniversary of their first single "Birthday Party".
+Three years later in June 2013, the original trio of Debby Swisher Horn, Kaye McCool Krebs and Midge Bollinger Neel reunited in their hometown for its 250th-anniversary celebration as well as the 150th anniversary of the Battle of Hanover and the 50th anniversary of their first single "Birthday Party".
 In 2015, the original trio reunited again for a new CD, Timeless, released in December.